bookwyrm-social/documentation/content/contributing/documentation.md

     * [GitHub Desktop](https://docs.github.com/en/desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project-in-github-desktop)
     * On the command line save your changes to the files and run `git commit`

+At this point you might want to see what your changes will look like when published.
+See "Building docs locally" below for instruction on how to do this.

 ### Create a pull request

 Once you have completed your changes, [make a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to the docs repository.